-OSDH Provides Tips to Avoid Injury from Flooded Areas
+OSDH Provides Tips to Avoid Injury From Flooded Areas

 During storms with high levels of rainfall, OSDH encourages Oklahomans to evacuate flood prone areas before flooding begins.
 An evacuation plan should consist of multiple escape routes in case roads are blocked.
 Evacuation plans should also take into account people with disabilities and others with access and functional needs, pets and even livestock.

 When evacuation is not possible or when driving during heavy rains, it is important to remember not to enter flooded areas, or even areas with only inches of moving water.
 The depth of water is not always obvious, and the surface underneath the water may be washed out.
 Hazards in floodwaters often consist of rocks, mud, debris, oil, gasoline and even sewage.
 Remember to ‘turn around, don’t drown.’

 Flood damage can lead to a number of public health issues.
 OSDH recommends the following tips: